Evidence for rho^0(770)-f_0(980) mixing in pi(-)p->pi(-)pi(+)n from CERN measurements on polarized target: Introduction.

+The presented results are in agreement with all other amplitude analyses from five different measurements of pion production on polarized target.
+For a full review of the evidence for $\rho^0(770)-f_0(980)$ mixing from these other analyses see Ref.~\cite{svec12d}.

 The paper is organized as follows.
 In Section II. we define the $S$-and $P$-wave subsystem and the reduced transversity amplitudes used in all our analyses.
 In Sections III. and IV. we present the analytical solutions for transversity amplitudes with polarized and unpolarized target data which define the Analyses I and II, respectively.
 Evidence for the $\rho^0(770)-f_0(980)$ mixing from Analyses I and II is presented in Section V. In Section VI. we outline our method of the model independent determination of $S$-and $P$-wave helicity amplitudes and present evidence for $\rho^0(770)-f_0(980)$ mixing from amplitudes $|S_1|^2$ and phases $\Phi(L_1)-\Phi(S_1)$.
 In Section VII. we use Analyses I and II to demonstrate the helicity independence of the $\rho^0(770)$ width and thus Lorentz symmetry of the production mechanism.
-The paper closes with our conclusions and outlook in Section VIII.
-In the Appendix we show that the measurements of $Im \rho_x^0$ and $Im \rho_z^0$ determine uniquely the signs of relative phases in the Analyses i and II.
+The interpretation of the $\rho^0(770)-f_0(980)$ spin mixing is discussed in Section VIII.
+The paper closes with our conclusions and outlook in Section IX.
+In the Appendix we show that the measurements of $Im \rho_x^0$ and $Im \rho_z^0$ determine uniquely the signs of relative phases in the Analyses I and II.